Robyn Schelenz, UC Newsroom

 The battle is in the trenches

-While no UC alum is suiting up this Sunday for Kansas City, Cal Bear Mitchell Schwartz, winner of a Super Bowl ring in the team’s most recent title matchup against San Francisco, will be keenly watching and offering commentary on offensive line play.
+Cal Bear and Super Bowl winner Mitchell Schwartz will be keenly watching and offering commentary on offensive line play as his former team, the Chiefs, goes for its third straight ring.
 Schwartz was an All-Pro offensive tackle who enjoys explaining the nuances of the position (and the officiating of it) on Twitter.
 He and his brother, Geoff, also an offensive lineman, teamed up to write a book, “Eat My Schwartz: Our Story of NFL Football, Food, Family, and Faith,” about their journey to become the first Jewish brothers in the league since 1923.

 Ok let's break down this #Chiefs vs. #Eagles Super Bowl matchup.
 Eagles opened as slight favorites and have remained there.
 It's about what I figured.
 Would have been a lot higher I think if not for Mahomes.
 Might as well dive right into the QB matchup.